 Low Back Pain: The Non-Surgical Approach

 There are several different structures in the lumbar spine that can cause pain.
 One of the most common causes of pain is a strain of the muscles or other soft tissues (e.g. ligaments and tendons).
-Often patients will complain of an aching pain localized to the lumbar spine and buttocks region; however, it is usually not often associated with numbness and tingling in the legs.
+Often patients will complain of an aching pain localized to the lumbar spine and buttocks region.
+However, usually they don’t have numbness and tingling.
 The prognosis is excellent with most patients making a full recovery.

 Conservative Treatment for Low Back Pain

-Anti-inflammatory medications often help reduce pain and are typically coupled with physical therapy and activity modification to produce successful results.
+Anti-inflammatory medications often help reduce pain.
+They are typically done with physical therapy and activity modification to produce successful results.
 There are two classes of anti-inflammatory medications, traditional NSAID’s (Non-Steroidal Anti-Inflammatory Drugs) and COX-2 inhibitors.
-The latter is associated with less stomach upset, but one medication in this family (Vioxx) was pulled off the market because of its association with heart attacks.
+The latter usually has less stomach upset, but one medication in this family (Vioxx) was taken off the market because of its association with heart attacks.
 Currently, there is no convincing data to suggest that the other COX-2 inhibitors (Celebrex and Bextra) are associated with cardiac issues.
 Sometimes patients have severe unrelenting low back pain (typically following an injury).
-Anti-inflammatory medications may not provide enough relief; therefore stronger pain (narcotic) medications and muscle relaxers are indicated.
+Anti-inflammatory medications may not provide enough relief; therefore stronger pain (narcotic) medications and muscle relaxers become part of the treatment plan.
 This usually helps the patient get over the severe pain episode until the pain subsides.

 If these conservative treatments fail to yield satisfactory results, more invasive selective spinal procedures can be the next treatment option.
 For those patients with disc related pain (bulging or herniated discs pinching a nerve) or pain from spinal stenosis (arthritis pinching a nerve) epidural injections may be indicated.
-This consists of injecting cortisone and a numbing agent similar to novocaine into the epidural space.
+This consists of injecting cortisone and a numbing agent similar to Novocaine into the epidural space.
 The epidural space lies outside of the spinal canal and harbors a section of the spinal nerves.
 The cortisone helps reduce inflammation associated with a pinched or irritated nerve.
-Most epidurals are done under x-ray guidance to assure proper needle placement.
+X-ray guidance assures the proper needle placement with most epidural injections.
 Occasionally, mild sedation can be used if a patient is nervous about the injection.

-is in question.
-Although epidurals are generally considered safe and effective, every medical procedure has potential risks and complications.
+Although epidurals are generally safe and effective, every medical procedure has potential risks and complications.
 Most complications resolve within a few days.
-The most common complication is increased pain.
+The most common complication is an increase in pain.
 This is usually due to direct pressure on the nerves by the cortisone solution.
-This usually resolves once the anti-inflammatory effects of the cortisone
+This usually resolves once the anti-inflammatory effects of the cortisone begins.

 There are many other types of non-surgical procedures that can be done for low back pain.
 Each procedure has its indications and potential complications, it is important for the doctor to discuss the potential benefits and complications with the patient before moving forward with the procedure.
 Low back pain is a common problem and often times difficult to treat.
-Each treatment plan should be constructed around the patient’s symptoms and individualized to meet the patient’s needs.
+Each treatment plan should be specific to the patient’s symptoms and to meet the patient’s needs.

 If you would like to read another article about low back pain, follow the link: https://www.joionline.net/trending/content/low-back-pain